sgrade/_Lab/Systems/DNS.md

 - A (Host address)
 - AAAA (IPv6 host address)
 - ALIAS (Auto resolved alias)
- - provide "flattened" (no CNAME-record chain) synthesized records with data from a hidden source name.
+  - provides "flattened" (no CNAME-record chain) synthesized records with data from a hidden source name.
 - CNAME (Canonical name for an alias)
   - CNAME-records can be used to give a single computer multiple names (aliases).
 For example, the computer "computer1.xyz.com" may be both a web-server and an ftp-server, so two CNAME-records are defined: "www.xyz.com" = "computer1.xyz.com" and "ftp.xyz.com" = "computer1.xyz.com".
 - MX (Mail eXchange)